Are out-of-school-hours activities voluntary - and if so, should teachers be paid additionally in all cases?

 What types of out-of-hours activity might be typical for such purposes?

-The STPCD guidance no longer describes the types of activities for which payment might be made.
+The STPCD no longer describes the types of activities for which payment might be made.
 Previous DfE guidance, however, said that activities for which payments might be appropriate could include: ‘breakfast clubs; homework clubs; summer schools (study support, literacy and gifted and talented); sporting activities; other outdoor activities; and clubs linked to curricular, arts and hobby interest areas’ (para.
 99 of 2002 STPCD guidance).

 How should the rate of pay be calculated?